Lani people: Population

 The total population of Lani tribes in the 1980s, as reported by Douglas Hayward in his book The Dani of Irian Jaya, Before and After Conversion was around 200,000 people.

 Culture

-The most distinguishable feature of the Lani and Dani tribes are their kotekas, or penis gourds made from the bottle gourd.
+The most distinguishable feature of the Lani and Dani tribes is their kotekas, or penis gourds made from the bottle gourd.
 Lani men wear kobewak or kobeba, which are thicker and larger (can have a diameter of 10 cm or more) and are flat at the top.
 The large kobewaks are used to hold tobacco and other valuables.
-The directions of the kobeba depend on the social status of the wearer, straight upright meant the wearer is virgin male.
-If it leans to the right, the wearer is brave, rich, and nobleman, on the other hand, leaning left, meant the wearer is descendant of Panglima Perang or Apendabogur (war chief).
+The directions of the kobeba depend on the social status of the wearer; straight upright meant the wearer is a virgin male.
+If it leans to the right, the wearer is brave, rich, and nobleman; on the other hand, leaning left meant the wearer is a descendant of Panglima Perang or Apendabogur (war chief).
 Meanwhile Lani women wear two types of skirt made of barks, the colourful green, yellow, red, and purple sali koe or the brown and purple tipped skirt called sali keragi.